Houston Offshore Injuries Lawyer

 What Are The Common Causes Of Houston Offshore Drilling Injuries?

-Offshore accident injuries are often severe for workers, and they happen in a variety of ways.
-Workers on offshore vessels and platforms operate around heavy equipment, hazardous materials, and in ever-changing sea and weather conditions.
+Workers on offshore vessels and platforms operate around heavy equipment, hazardous materials, and in ever-changing sea and weather conditions, so if an injury is sustained, it is often severe.
 Some of the most common causes of these incidents include:

 - Mooring line incidents